Fast computation and theoretical guarantees for the NPMLE in exponential family mixtures: Main results

-where $\delta_y$ denotes the Dirac measure at $y\in\bR$.
-An equivalent interpretation of the above identity is that the sample $X_1,\dots,X_n$ can be compressed into a discrete measure whose number of support points is much smaller than $n$.
+In the discrete setting, the key computational idea behind \eqref{eq:trick} is to compress $P_n$ into a discrete measure whose number of support points is much smaller than $n$.
 Guided by this perspective, we propose the following procedure for handling general observations.

 Given a sequence of (possibly random) positive integers $\{J_n\}_{n\ge1}$, let \(P_{J_n}\) denote an order-\(J_n\) Gaussian quadrature rule for \(P_n\).
 By construction, \(P_{J_n}\) and \(P_n\) share the same first \(2J_n-1\) moments.
 The existence of \(P_{J_n}\) is standard; see Theorem 2A of \citet{lindsay1989moment}.
 Based on \(P_{J_n}\), we define the approximate NPMLE by